hoshangwardak/RestAssured_Project/src/test/java/day1/README.txt

 -   path() method is used to get a single value of the response.
 This method is able to give only one value of the json response.
-You cannot pass multiple json response key, only one is allowed
+You cannot pass multiple json response key, only one is allowed Also path() method does not define any return type, in other words its generic. you can assign the returned value to any data type or object you want as long as the return type matches the T. e.g: If you are trying to return an id then you are going to assign the response.path("id") to an int because that response is going to give you an integer.

+-   All the phone number in Spartan app are stored as long so if you are trying to retrieve the phone with path() method and assign it to an int.
+It is going to throw a classCastException why because the numbers are out of the range int so assign it to long.

+-   baseURI is a static method coming from RestAssured that will store your URI meaning your protocol+domain
+-   basePath is another static method that is coming from RestAssured to store your entry point of the resource
+    The only thing you need to put in your get() method is your endpoint.

+-   404 means Not Found

+-   Make sure to clean after yourself.
+When you are setting the baseURI, basePath in your beforeAll method then you also have to make sure to reset() in afterAll method.